IRL2/nanover-docs/source/concepts/applications.rst

 .. note::

-   We assume that the points defining the play area are on the floor (Y=0).
+   Typically we assume that the points defining the play area are on the floor (Y=0).
 However, nothing forces a client to send them a such.

 .. _radial-orient: